2023 Solar Incentives Guide for De Witt, NY - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC is applied to the total cost of solar panel installation, including the panels themselves as well as labor, accessories and equipment.
-You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence located in the United States that you own.
-Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
+The ITC applies to the total cost of solar panel installation, including the panels themselves as well as equipment, accessories and labor.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
+The tax credit ranges from 26-30% of total costs depending on when your project was completed.
 There is no maximum amount you can claim.

-To better understand how the ITC may apply to your situation, get in touch with your local De Witt solar panel installation expert and ask for more information.
+To better understand how the ITC will apply to you, contact your local De Witt solar panel installation expert and request more information.

 Click here to learn more about the new Inflation Reduction Act.
-To understand how the new Clean Energy Credit might apply to you, speak with your local De Witt solar installers.
+Your local De Witt solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives